 5. Schedule breaks

 Your staff must take breaks throughout the day to avoid burnout.
-By scheduling breaks, you can ensure that your employees have time to rest and rejuvenate.
+By scheduling breaks, you can ensure your employees have time to rest and rejuvenate.
 This will ultimately lead to more productive and happier employees.

 6. Encourage a healthy work-life balance